y-board/light-the-y/_modules/delays.md

 Yboard.set_led_color(1, 0, 0, 0);    // Then run this
 ```

-This code turns on LED1 as red and LED10 as blue.
+This code turns on LED 1 as red and LED 10 as blue.
 Then, it waits for 1 second before turning off LED1.

 ## Functions
 The function to cause a delay in your code is this: